OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 CondNumber
 ##########

-The financial terms for each condition is identified by the **CondNumber** field in the account file.
+The set of financial terms for each condition is identified by the **CondNumber** field in the account file.

 For each policy in the account file, the financial terms identified by the **CondNumber** will be applied to the locations under the scope defined by each CondTag.